 The BioPro® Thumb Implant has been used successfully for almost 20 years.
 Originally manufactured as a one piece implant, it was designed in 1996 by Charles Townley, MD, the founder of BioPro.
 In the early 2000′s the original one piece design was evaluated and, with the help of Dr. Louis Habryl, the Modular Implant was created in 2004.
 In addition to the implant, simple instrumentation was developed, making the procedure easily reproducible.
 There are other thumb implants available on the market, but none have the long-term, peer-reviewed clinical data supporting their use like the BioPro® Modular Thumb Implant.

-A recent study, published in May 2012 in Clinical Orthopedics and Related Research, featured the use of the BioPro®Modular Thumb Implant for treatment of trapeziometacarpal osteoarthritis.
+A study published in May 2012 in Clinical Orthopedics and Related Research, featured the use of the BioPro Modular Thumb Implant for treatment of trapeziometacarpal osteoarthritis.
 The study included 159 basal joint hemiarthroplasties to treat osteoarthritis of the trapeziometacarpal joint.
 Of that, 143 thumbs were available for review.
 Pain relief occurred in 135 thumbs, function improved in 138 thumbs, 139 thumbs were excellent or good in overall assessment, and 142 thumbs had good or excellent cosmetic appearance.
 The mean postoperative Buck-Gramcko Score was 49(excellent) and the implant showed a 94% survivorship at a mean follow up of 72.1 months.
-If you would like to view the full study us our contact form to request a copy.
+If you would like to view the full study, use our contact form to request a copy.

 What Happens During And After Surgery